Junior Year: Discover Job Opportunities

 Get involved!
 Participate in on and off-campus student organizations to develop your leadership and interpersonal skills, including student chapters of professional associations.

 Practice articulating what you are studying and why, and the skills you've developed through your academic and experiential learning activities.
 Look for volunteer and service-learning opportunities at Volunteer Central.

 Participate in an academic internship to engage in a professional experience at an organization.
 Develop new skills and learn about a field or industry that complements your classroom learning.
-Get started now, by attending an Internship Info Session or by completing the online Orientation.

 Attend the fall and spring Job & Internship Fairs.
 Get the most out of the opportunities they provide to connect with employers and practice your interviewing and networking skills.